RumshaShaikh/RumshaShaikh/README.md

-<h1 align="center">Hey !! 👋 I'm Rumsha Shaikh</h1>
+<h1 align="center">Hey!! 👋 I'm Rumsha Shaikh</h1>
 <h4 align="left">I'm currently working at TCS as an Assistant System Engineer.
-I'm a passionate Web Developer and Data Analytics Enthusiast, eager to collaborate on new pojects.</h4>
+I'm a passionate Web Developer and Data Analytics Enthusiast, eager to collaborate on new projects.</h4>

 <h2 align="left">About Me</h2>
 <p>